psto/episteme/psychology/happiness.md

 Satisfaction relies on comparisons:

-> “Life satisfaction is connected to a large degree to social yardsticks–achieving goals, meeting expectations.” —Daniel Kahneman
+> "Life satisfaction is connected to a large degree to social yardsticks–achieving goals, meeting expectations." —Daniel Kahneman

 Money has an immense influence on life satisfaction, but happiness is affected by money only when funds are lacking.